 Judy’s studies helped develop a broader world perspective and with her connections to China, she realised there are a lot of openings in international recruitment.

-“The problem was, I worried that my English wasn’t good enough, so I went back to English Language Partners and joined their Work Talk programme.”
+“The problem was, I worried that my English wasn’t good enough, so I went back to English Language Partners and joined their English for Job Seekers programme.”

 “We also covered informal conversations in the workplace.
 I loved that.”

 “Everything came in this great package.
-I recommend Work Talk, I think it’s very helpful.”
+I recommend English for Job Seekers, I think it’s very helpful.”

 The confidence Judy got from the course helped gain her recruitment officer job, and she’s using her skills to become a valuable member of the IPU team.